 RX-3117 is a novel, investigational small molecule nucleoside compound.
 In preclinical models when activated (phosphorylated) by uridine-cytidine kinase 2 ("UCK2"), a protein that is overexpressed in various human cancer cells, RX-3117 is incorporated into DNA or RNA of cells and inhibits both DNA and RNA synthesis, which induces apoptotic cell death of tumor cells.
-We believe RX-3117 has therapeutic potential in a broad range of cancers including pancreatic, lung, bladder, cervical and colon cancer.
+We believe RX-3117 has therapeutic potential in a broad range of cancers including pancreatic, lung, bladder, cervical, non-small cell lung cancer and colon cancer.
 RX-3117 has received orphan drug designation from the FDA for the treatment of patients with pancreatic cancer.
 RX-3117 has also been shown in animal models to inhibit the growth of gemcitabine-resistant human cancers and improve overall survival.
 We completed an exploratory Phase I clinical study of RX-3117 in 2012 that showed a level of oral bioavailability of RX-3117 and no adverse effects reported in the study.

 In January 2014, we initiated a Phase Ib clinical trial to study the safety, tolerability, dose-limiting toxicities and MTD of RX-3117 in patients with solid tumors.
 Secondary endpoints will include characterizing the pharmacokinetic profile of RX-3117 and evaluating the preliminary anti-tumor effects of RX-3117.

-Patient enrollment has been completed in eight dose groups (30mg, 60mg, 100mg, 150mg, 200mg, 500mg, 1,000mg and 1,500mg).
-The MTD of RX-3117 has not yet been achieved.
-Given the robust preliminary safety profile observed in the Phase Ib clinical trial to date, it is difficult to predict when we will achieve the MTD and complete the clinical trial.
-We intend to present preliminary clinical findings from the ongoing Phase Ib clinical study during the third quarter of 2015.
-RX-3117 continues to preliminarily demonstrate safety and tolerability, requiring higher dose levels than expected to be tested to achieve the MTD.
-To date, no dose-limiting toxicities have been associated with RX-3117 treatment.
+Preliminary results from the Phase Ib clinical trial of RX-3117 were presented in September 2015 at the 2015 European Cancer Congress.
+The results demonstrated that, at the dose levels tested to date, RX-3117 administered orally appeared to be safe and well tolerated with a predictable pharmacokinetic profile.
+The most frequently reported treatment emergent adverse events were mild to moderate fatigue, gastrointestinal disturbances, anemia, pyrexia, decreased appetite and dehydration.

+In addition, preliminary anti-tumor activity was seen in the Phase Ib clinical trial, with evidence of tumor reduction observed in one patient and stable disease observed in five patients persisting from between 112 and 276 days before disease progression occurred.

+Patient enrollment has been completed in nine dose groups (30mg, 60mg, 100mg, 150mg, 200mg, 500mg, 1,000mg, 1,500mg and 2,000 mg).
+Based on the favorable safety and pharmacokinetic profile seen at the highest dose levels, we initiated a dosing schedule modification to increase patients' daily exposure of RX-3117 in the ongoing Phase Ib clinical trial.
+All newly enrolled patients are now receiving RX-3117 either five or seven times weekly as opposed to three times weekly.
+We expect that the new dosing paradigm will increase drug exposure, maximizing potential therapeutic activity and enable more rapid determination of the MTD for further clinical study.

 Based on the progress of the RX-3117 clinical development program and the level of interest expressed from a number of oncology-focused pharmaceutical companies, we are continuing discussions with multiple companies to explore collaborative business structures in an effort to maximize the potential value of the program.
-Expenses related to RX-3117 increased for the three and six months ended June 30, 2015 as compared to the same periods in 2014 primarily due to additional drug manufacturing costs to support continuing enrollment in the clinical trial.
+Expenses related to RX-3117 increased for the three and nine months ended September 30, 2015 as compared to the same periods in 2014 primarily due to additional drug manufacturing costs to support continuing enrollment in the clinical trial.